In this article:

 FAQs on Crazy Fertility Myths—Debunked:

-Moderate alcohol intake is normally OK, but excessive drinking might impair fertility.
+Moderate alcohol intake is normally okay, but excessive drinking might impair fertility.
 It's recommended to reduce your consumption when attempting to conceive.

 The posture during intercourse has no substantial effect on the probability of conception.
 Concentrate on what is relaxing and pleasurable for you and your companion.